wkorando/spring-kabanero-quicklab/README.md

 appsody init java-spring-boot2
 ```

-After a few moments, appsody should finish initilizing the project.
+After a few moments, appsody should finish initializing the project.

 We can run the project locally with the following command: